10 min read

 What Do I Choose: Pea or Rice Protein?

-Both rice and pea proteins offer their own unique health and consumption benefits and are great high-protein plant-based powders.
+Both rice and pea proteins offer their own unique health and consumption benefits, and are great high-protein, plant-based powders.
 And both can be incorporated as a healthful source of plant-based protein in your diet.
 Select the protein that fits your lifestyle, dietary preferences, and taste buds, and you’ll be on your way to happy protein-powdered snacking.

 Clean Lean Protein is offered in its natural, unflavored state (Just Natural) and in four traditional flavors (Smooth Vanilla, Rich Chocolate, Real Coffee and Wild Strawberry).
 We also have three Functional Flavors (Chai Turmeric + Maca, Vanilla Matcha, Coffee Coconut + MCTs) providing the additional benefits of centuries old traditional medicine.
-And now it is also available as great tasting bars in Vanilla Almond and Cacao Coconut.